Lisa Appleton’s Tiny Bikini Fails To Cover Her Up As She Drinks From The Bottle On The Beach

 Lisa Appleton is at it again, as she gave beach goers more than an eyeful in her latest attention-grabbing stint, her goodies nearly drooping out of her teenage-sized bikini top.
 The 48-year-old reality TV star could barely keep herself to herself during some time spent on the beach while she was holidaying in Spain.
 The TV starlet decided to show off her curvy physique in a rather revealing yellow bikini while she swigged white wine straight from the bottle.

-Swigging her white wine straight out of the bottle the former bodybuilder showed that she has no shame, and cheekily snapped herself in a selfie while doing it.
-Not to be out done by her face, Lisa similarly took the time, before the beach day, to make sure that her hair was also done just right.
+Swigging her white wine straight out of the bottle, the former bodybuilder showed that she has no shame, and cheekily snapped herself in a selfie while doing it.
+Not to be outdone by her face, Lisa similarly took the time, before the beach day, to make sure that her hair was also done just right.
 Her hair has been perfectly done up, styling those glossy locks of hers into something a little looser and with a bit of a wave.

 Carefree Lisa

 Her attitude as of late has been one that is very carefree in nature and has been coupled with various stages of her exposing her naked body (or parts of it most of the time).
 To match her tiny triangular coverage act form the beach, Lisa was recently spotted partying in Spain where she managed to catch a few headline through her mechanical bull riding shenanigans.
-The pant less Brit straddled the bull with all the confidence in the world, only to shock club patrons with a well-exposed panty shot.
+The pantless Brit straddled the bull with all the confidence in the world, only to shock club patrons with a well-exposed panty shot.

 Not far removed from the panty incident, Lisa was ousted by pics of her sharing herself with two different men on the same night.
 Saucy pics of one her flings butt grabbing expertise giving fans and club patrons more than the eye full they probably didn’t expect.